jorgebucaran/fisher/man/man7/fisher-config.md

 ## SYNOPSIS

-This document describes how to use the available configuration options to customize Fisherman.
+This document describes how to use Fisherman configuration variables.

 ## DESCRIPTION

 Your fish user configuration, usually located in `$XDG_CONFIG_HOME/fish/config.fish` is updated after installing Fisherman to add the global variables `$fisher_home` and `$fisher_config`.

-`$fisher_home` is the directory where you downloaded Fisherman.
-This location can be anywhere you like.
-If you changed this location after installing Fisherman, you need to update `$fisher_home` as well.
+`$fisher_home` is the directory where Fisherman is downloaded to a

-`$fisher_config` is the user configuration directory and the location of your user *fishfile*, *cache* directory and where plugins get installed to.
-This location must be different from `$fisher_home`.
-The default location is `$XDG_CONFIG_HOME/fisherman`.
+`$fisher_config` is the user configuration directory and the

-You can also customize the debug log path, cache location, index source URL, command aliases, and other options via `$fisher_*` variables.
+Using the following variables, you can customize the locations of the cache, index URL, fishfile, create command aliases, etc.

 ## VARIABLES

 * `$fisher_home`:
     The home directory.
-This is the path where you downloaded Fisherman.
+If you installed Fisherman using the recommended method `curl -sL install.fisherman.sh | fish`, the location will be `$XDG_DATA_HOME/fisherman`.
+If you clone Fisherman and run `make` yourself, `$fisher_home` will the current working directory.

 * `$fisher_config`:
-    The user configuration directory. `$XDG_CONFIG_HOME/fisherman` by default.
-This directory is where the *cache*, *functions* and *completions* directories are located.
+    The user configuration directory.
+This is default location of your user *fishfile*, Fisherman *key_bindings.fish* file and the *cache*, *functions*, *completions*, *conf.d* and *scripts* directories. `$XDG_CONFIG_HOME/fisherman` by default.

+* `$fisher_file`:
+    This file keeps a list of what plugins you have installed and are currently enabled. `$fisher_cofig/fishfile` by default.
+See `fisher help fishfile` for details.

 * `$fisher_cache`:
     The cache directory.
-Plugins are first downloaded here and installed to `$fisher_config/functions` afterwards.
+Plugins are downloaded first here and installed to `$fisher_config/functions` afterwards.
 The cache is `$fisher_config/cache` by default.

 * `$fisher_index`:
-    Index source URL or file.
+    The URL to the index database.
 To use a different index set this to a file or URL.
-Redirect urls are not supported due to security and performance concerns.
+Redirect URLs are currently not supported due to security and performance concerns.
 The underlying request and fetch mechanism is based in `curl(1)`.
-See also `Index` in `fisher help tour`.

-* `$fisher_file`:
-    This file keeps a list of what plugins you have installed and are currently enabled. `$fisher_cofig/fishfile` by default.

 * `$fisher_alias command=alias[,...] [command2=alias[,...]]`:
     Use this variable to define custom aliases for fisher commands.
 See `Examples` below.